besdar/google-photos-exif/README.md

 npm i && npm run start -- --inputDir="~/takeout" --outputDir="~/output" --errorDir="~/error" --mockProcess
 ```

+The tool takes in three parameters:

+1. an `inputDir` directory path containing the extracted Google Takeout.
+Required.
+2. an `outputDir` directory path where processed files will be moved to.
+3. an `errorDir` directory path where images with bad EXIF data that fail to process will be moved to.
+4. a `mockProcess` boolean parameter which allows the script to run on your files without any modification.
+It can help you make sure everything goes well.

+The `inputDir` needs to be a single directory containing an _extracted_ zip from Google takeout.
+As described in the section above, it is important that the zip has been extracted into a directory (this tool doesn't extract zips for you) and that it is a single folder containing the whole Takeout (or if coming from multiple archives, that they have been properly merged together).

+## How does this tool works?

+The tool will do the following:

+1. Find all "media files" with one of the supported extensions (see "Configuring supported file types" above) from the (nested) `inputDir` folder structure.

+2. For each "media file":

+    a.
+Look for a corresponding sidecar JSON metadata file (see the section below for more on this) and if found, read the `photoTakenTime` field

+    b.
+Copy the media file to the output directory (if `outputDir` is present)

+    c.
+If the file supports EXIF (e.g. JPEG images), read the EXIF metadata and write the `DateTimeOriginal` and geo locations fields if it does not already have a value in this field

+    d.
+Update the file modification date to the `photoTakenTime` found in the JSON metadata or in EXIF metadata

+    e.
+If an error occurs whilst processing the file, copy it to the directory specified in the `errorDir` argument (if present), so that it can be inspected manually or removed

 ## Background

 I wrote this tool to help me overcome some issues that I had when trying to make use of photos exported from Google Photos using [Google Takeout](https://takeout.google.com/).

-My goal was to extract all photos from my Google Photos account and incorporate them into a master photo library on my Mac.
-This library would be organised into a date-based folder structure, with images being automatically moved into the correct structure using [Silent Sifter](https://www.vector15.com/silentsifter/).

-Silent Sifter provides a fast way to organise images into folders based on the timestamps embedded in the image metadata or failing that, the file modification timestamps.

 Whilst it is great that I was able to use Google Takeout to extract all of my stored images from Google Photos at once, I found that some images were landing in the wrong place due to missing `DateTimeOriginal` EXIF timestamps.

 This tool aims to eliminate some of those issues by reading the `photoTakenTime` timestamp from the JSON metadata files that are included in Google Takeout export and using it to:

 -   set a meaningful modification date on the file itself
 -   populate the `DateTimeOriginal` field in the EXIF metadata if this field is not already set

 ## Structure of Google Takeout export

 At the time of writing (October 2020), Google Takeout provides you with one or more zip files, structured in a way that is fairly unintuitive and tricky to use of directly.

 Extracting the zip, you might find something similar to this (It's OK if your folder structure looks different):

 ```
 Extracted Takeout Zip